European Qualifiers for the 2026 World Cup highlights: Belgium and Germany earn hard-fought wins | European Qualifiers

 Best of the rest

-- Germany recorded their third win in four Group A outings, but were hanging on at the end as Northern Ireland pushed them all the way in Belfast.
-Slovakia, their Matchday 10 opponents, are also on nine points after seeing off Luxembourg.
+- Germany recorded their third win in four Group A outings, but were hanging on at the end as Northern Ireland pushed them all the way in Belfast after Nick Woltemade's first senior international goal.
+Slovakia, Germany's Matchday 10 opponents, are also on nine points after seeing off Luxembourg.

 - Switzerland began the day with an outside chance of booking a finals place with two games to spare, but instead go into November with a three-point lead after they were held at Slovenia.
 Second-placed Kosovo won 1-0 in Sweden.